Jira Data Center Front-end API

 });

-To be able to load a module, one must explicitly include it as a <dependency> in your <web-resource>.
+To load a module, you must explicitly include it as a <dependency> in a <web-resource> entry.
 See the Web Resource Plugin Module documentation for details.

 define()